Camera Snapshots with Python

 requestsPillowThen:

-pip install -r requirements.txtStep 5: The Python Script
+pip install -r requirements.txtStep 4: The Python Script

-Section titled “Step 5: The Python Script”Create a file called field-sensor-cam.py.
+Section titled “Step 4: The Python Script”Create a file called field-sensor-cam.py.
 This script is fully self-contained - it generates its own realistic field images and sensor data with no external downloads required.

-"""Field Sensor Cam - generates realistic field images and sensor data,uploads snapshot + telemetry atomically to SiliconWit.IO via HTTP.
+"""Field Sensor Cam - generates realistic field images and sensor data,uploads snapshot + telemetry atomically to SiliconWit.io via HTTP.

 No external data sources - fully self-contained."""import ioimport jsonimport mathimport randomimport requestsfrom datetime import datetimefrom PIL import Image, ImageDraw

-# --- Config: replace with your device credentials ---DEVICE_ID = "YOUR_DEVICE_ID"ACCESS_TOKEN = "YOUR_ACCESS_TOKEN"BASE_URL = "https://siliconwit.io"INGEST_URL = f"{BASE_URL}/api/devices/ingest"# --- End config ---
+# --- Config: replace with your device credentials ---DEVICE_ID = "SWD-XXXXXX"ACCESS_TOKEN = "your-access-token"BASE_URL = "https://siliconwit.io"INGEST_URL = f"{BASE_URL}/api/devices/ingest"# --- End config ---

 # Crop profiles with realistic parameter rangesCROP_PROFILES = [ {"crop": "Tomato", "temp": (22, 32), "hum": (55, 75), "soil": (40, 65), "light": (500, 850)}, {"crop": "Corn", "temp": (20, 30), "hum": (50, 70), "soil": (45, 70), "light": (600, 900)}, {"crop": "Rice", "temp": (24, 35), "hum": (70, 90), "soil": (70, 95), "light": (400, 750)}, {"crop": "Wheat", "temp": (12, 24), "hum": (40, 60), "soil": (30, 55), "light": (450, 800)}, {"crop": "Potato", "temp": (15, 22), "hum": (60, 80), "soil": (50, 75), "light": (350, 650)}, {"crop": "Grape", "temp": (18, 30), "hum": (45, 65), "soil": (25, 45), "light": (550, 900)}, {"crop": "Coffee", "temp": (18, 26), "hum": (60, 85), "soil": (45, 65), "light": (200, 500)}, {"crop": "Mango", "temp": (26, 38), "hum": (50, 75), "soil": (30, 55), "light": (600, 900)},]